BoiseState/CS390/lesson-plans/lesson_plans_remote.md

 * Sign up for pramp.com and sign up for a behavioral interview
 * Watch video and/or read pages 60-81 from our textbook
 * Sign up for hackerrank.com (homework coming soon)
-* Deadline for final resume & behavioral interview email screenshot - Sept 15th 2020
+* Deadline for final resume & behavioral interview email screenshot - deadline posted on slack channel for the class

 ### Resources